kali20987/README-Generator/Develop/README.md

 N/A

 ## Usage
-It is a great repo
+This is a good repo

 ## License
-Please refer to the license in the repo
+Please refer to license in repo

 ## Contribution
+the user can contribute anything

 ## Tests
+N/A

 ## Questions